jay-tux/nexion/player/curses.md

  Curse of Crawling | <i></i>
  --- | ---
  Base DC | 6
- Trigger | When the afflicted creature hits another creature with a melee attack.
+ Trigger | When the afflicted creature hits another non-Crawling Claw creature with a melee attack.
  Duration | 10 days.
  At higher levels | For each level beyond the first, the duration is extended by 1d4 days.
  Base Effect | 1d4 Crawling Claws (![mm]) are summoned as near as possible to the creature.
 They are hostile towards the afflicted creature.